-Here you’ll find examples of our publications (including the New Zealand Bio Dynamic Farming and Gardening Calendar), submissions we’ve made to government and links to useful sources of information about biodynamics from around the world.
+Here you’ll find examples of our publications (including the biodynamic calendar), submissions we’ve made to government and links to useful sources of information about biodynamics from around the world.

 Biodynamic methods work toward the development of the farm or garden as a balanced and sustainable unit.
 They include organic practices such as crop rotation, recycling through composts and liquid manures, and increasing plant and animal bio diversity.
 Special plant, animal and mineral preparations are used.
 The rhythmic influences of the sun, moon, planets and stars are recognised and worked with where possible.
 These methods lead to a natural reduction of pests and diseases in plants and animals, and an increase in the nutritive and health giving value of food produced.